IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/ux_guidelines.rst

   - Tools to create, modify or delete items are in the dedicated Toolbar (The left one)   in the 3D viewport

-  - Some Misc tools and informations are displayed in the N panel of the 3D viewport .
+  - Some Misc tools and information are displayed in the N panel of the 3D viewport .
 They're shortcuts to things that are already present elsewhere in the UI, but are   handy to have when modifying objects or geometry in the Viewport.

   - Adding specific Import / Export IFC operators (arguably a bit misleading since   BlenderBim does more than import / export in these operations)